 Relationships Education is taught to all children in EYFS and KS1 through the 'Jigsaw' PSHE programme.
 The lessons take place as part of the PSHE curriculum and consist of one 30-minute lesson each week for KS1 and one 15-minute lesson and appropriate child-initiated learning opportunities each week for children in EYFS.
 All lessons are taught by the class teacher or headteacher.
 The Jigsaw programme introduces the scientific names for body parts.
 Our teaching in KS1 may include the words: vagina, vulva, penis, testicles, anus, nipples, breasts and bottom.
 We consulted with parents in May 2022 on this and our presentation has been shared on the school website.
+A letter is sent to all KS1 parents at the start of the specific unit to inform them of the content of the lessons and the language that will be used.

-As part of our ethos to develop the 'whole child' we regularly reinforce aspects of Relationships Education as part of our day to day learning, whole school events and in assemblies.
-We work closely with the charity Buckinghamshire Mind who provide termly assemblies for the children.
+As part of our ethos to develop the 'whole child' we regularly reinforce aspects of Relationships Education as part of our day to day learning, through our wellbeing curriculum, whole school events and in assemblies.
+We work closely with charities such as Buckinghamshire Mind and the NSPCC who provide assemblies for the children.
 We also welcome speakers from other charities and groups to support our children's personal, social and emotional development.